Jack Your Body: History

 One of the landmark records in the history of house music, "Jack Your Body" was composed and produced by Hurley.
-The title refers to jacking, an ecstatic dance style that emerged within the Chicago house scene since the early to mid 1980s.
+The title refers to jacking, an ecstatic dance style that emerged within the Chicago house scene in the early to mid 1980s.
 The song climbed to number 25 on the US Billboard Hot Dance/Disco Club Play chart and number 37 on the 12-inch Singles Sales chart.
 The song became a hit in the United Kingdom, reaching number one for two weeks in January 1987.

 "Jack Your Body" was the first UK number one single to achieve the majority of its sales on the 12-inch format.
 Under the chart rules in place at the time, the 12-inch sales should not have counted toward the song's chart position, as its running time exceeded the then-current 25-minute limit.
 However, the 25-minute rule was not enforced, since the running time was not brought to the chart compilers' attention until the record was already at number one.

 Hurley never promoted the track, as he was "under pressure" to complete the Hold on to Your Dream album.
 He did not know that the track had reached number one on the UK Singles Chart—when his manager mentioned, in passing, that the track had hit number one in the UK, he assumed this meant on the UK Dance Chart.
 In spite of the song's success, Hurley has had no further solo singles whatsoever (under his own name) on the UK Singles Chart.
 "Jack Your Body" was re-released, each time with new remixes, in 1987, 1992, 2000, and 2009.